propelorm/Propel2/documentation/documentation/06-transactions.markdown

 }
 {% endhighlight %}

 The transaction statements are `beginTransaction()`, `commit()` and `rollback()`, which are methods of the PDO connection object.
 Transaction methods are typically used inside a `try/catch` block.
-The exception is rethrown after rolling back the transaction: That ensures that the user knows that something wrong happenned.
+The exception is rethrown after rolling back the transaction: That ensures that the user knows that something wrong happened.

 In this example, if something wrong happens while saving either one of the two accounts, an `Exception` is thrown, and the whole operation is rolled back.
 That means that the transfer is cancelled, with an insurance that the money hasn't vanished (that's the A in ACID, which stands for "Atomicity").
 If both account modifications work as expected, the whole transaction is committed, meaning that the data changes enclosed in the transaction are persisted in the database.